thalitha/Cook-Book/README.md

 * ***Upload Your Recipe page***
 Allows the user to upload his/her own recipe.
 The titles and format is the same as when he/she views any other recipe on the site.
 They enter the Name of the Recipe, Time required, Ingredients required, Preparation details, and category details.
 Upload a Picture and at the end click on the “Send” button.
 Then the “           Save” button will appear in green.
 * ***Edit & Delete a Recipe page***
-Will display all recipes available on the website, by name and with a picture and will have the options to “Edit” and “Delete” for each.
+Will display all recipes available on the website by name and with a picture and will have the options to “Edit” and “Delete” for each.
 The “Edit” page is essentially the same as the “Upload page” but obviously the text is already populated.

 ### Future plans include:
 * An option to register, login and log out.